514-labs/oltp-to-olap-showcase/README.md

 Stream changes from your OLTP database to OLAP analytics in real-time using Change Data Capture.
 Multiple ORM implementations (TypeORM and SQLModel) showing the same architecture!

+## New here?
+Start with this checklist

+1. **Skim the architecture diagram** below to understand the moving pieces in the CDC pipeline.
+2. **Pick an implementation path** (TypeScript/TypeORM or Python/SQLModel) using the comparison guide in the Quick Start section.
+3. **Run the full stack locally** following QUICKSTART.md, then verify your setup with the ClickHouse queries linked in the new "Verify Your Setup" section.

 ## What This Demonstrates

 A complete, working example of an OLTP-to-OLAP CDC pipeline with: